Zimbabwe's Mugabe turns 91, slowly sheds pariah image

 The European Union (EU) on Friday renewed an arms ban on Zimbabwe as well as travel and asset freezes on Mugabe and his wife, although the bloc has gradually eased sanctions to encourage reforms.

-Delegations from Britain and France have already visited Zimbabwe this year as Western countries explore business opportunities in a country that has pivoted to China for financial assistance in the last decade.
+Delegations from Britain and France have already visited Zimbabwe this year as Western countries explore bussiness opportunities in a country that has pivoted to China for financial assistance in the last decade.

-Political analysts say the West may have realized that ZANU-PF could be in power for longer and calculated that, given Mugabe's advanced age and rumors of ill health, he could soon leave the political scene.
+Political analysts say the West may have realised that ZANU-PF could be in power for longer and calculated that, given Mugabe's advanced age and rumours of ill health, he could soon leave the political scene.

 Mugabe frequently travels to Singapore for medical checks but insists he is fit.